 - Take a look at some inspiring YouTube videos

-- Go through an online course (I recommend my goal setting course)
+- Go through an online course (I recommend my goal success course)

 - Peek in on global news (if it’s something that brings you joy)